ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/p2sh_pay_to_script_hash.md

 Console.WriteLine(redeemScript.Hash.GetAddress(Network.Main)); // 3E6RvwLNfkH6PyX3bqoVGKzrx2AqSJFhjo
 ```

-Such address is understood by any client wallet.
-Even if such wallet does not understand what “multi sig” is.
+Such an address will still be understood by any existing client wallet, even if the wallet does not understand what “multi-sig” is.

-In P2SH payment, we refer as the **Redeem Script**, the ```scriptPubKey``` that got hashed.
+In P2SH payments, we refer to the hash of the **Redeem Script** as the ```scriptPubKey```.

 ![](../assets/RedeemScript.png)

-Since the payer only knows about the **Hash of the RedeemScript**, he does not know the **Redeem Script**, and so, in our case, don’t even have to know that he is sending money to a multi sig of Bob/Satoshi/Alice.
+Since anyone sending a payment to such an address only sees the **Hash of the RedeemScript**, and do not know the **Redeem Script** itself, they don’t even have to know that they are sending money to a multi sig of Alice/Bob/Satoshi.

-Signing such transaction is similar to what we have done before.
-The only difference is that you have to provide the **Redeem Script** when you build the Coin for the **TransactionBuilder**
+Signing such a transaction is similar to what we have done before.
+The only difference is that you also have to provide the **Redeem Script** when you build the Coin for the **TransactionBuilder**.

-Imagine that the multi sig P2SH receive a coin in a transaction called ```received```.
+Imagine that the multi-sig P2SH receives a coin in a transaction called ```received```.

 ```cs
 Script redeemScript =